google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ![Chrome DevTools rendering settings](imgs/rendering-settings.png)

 When you enable continuous paint mode, the page continuously repaints, showing a counter of how much painting work is happening.
-You can hide elements and mutate styles, watching the counter, in order to figure out what is slow.
+You can hide elements and mutate styles, watching the counter, in order to figure out what is slowing things down.

 Paul Irish's post,
 [Profiling Long Paint Times with DevTools Continuous Painting Mode](http://updates.html5rocks.com/2013/02/Profiling-Long-Paint-Times-with-DevTools-Continuous-Painting-Mode),